Sleep can be a tricky topic with some people having no trouble at all and others never seeming to be able to fall—or stay—asleep.

 Sleep is also tightly connected to our mental health and wellbeing.
 If you frequently miss out on sleep and struggling to regulate your mood, check out our blog to learn more about this connection.

-For parents of newborns this can be a particularly tricky time of life for solid chucks of quality sleep.
+For parents of newborns this can be a particularly tricky time of life for solid chunks of quality sleep.
 Our bodies are very resilient and since the beginning of humanity we have gone through periods of less sleep and been fine.
 It's always great to have a community around you at important times like these.

 False!
 Alcohol does not help with 'sleep'.
 Alcohol is a sedative, meaning it knocks you out of consciousness, but it's not nourishing sleep that you're experiencing.

 Drinking alcohol may help you fall out of wakefulness faster but in fact it actually disrupts the quality and quantity of the sleep you're getting.
+We fail to move into the deeper REM state of sleep where a lot of our most restorative sleep happens.

 True!
 Sleep does actually support the management and regulation of body fat.